vyshak-git/VSD-SoC-Design-Workshop/README.md

 The different pins and their signal types are all described in the LEF file.

-Lets copy the LEF file and the library files into the src directory of our design.
+Lets copy the LEF file and the library files into the src directory of our design. <br>
 ![Screenshot from 2024-05-07 13-14-52](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/f901ccff-b579-4025-8c7a-8807549ca872)
 ![Screenshot from 2024-05-07 13-15-10](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/ff0c034f-89dc-460b-bc6f-4de5b53178b2)

 All the nescessary files have been copied.
 Now we are ready to run the flow.
-Let us include the library files in the `config.tcl` file and also add the extra LEF.
+Let us include the library files in the `config.tcl` file and also add the extra LEF. <br>
 ![Screenshot from 2024-05-04 18-44-46](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/0a31b592-203d-4400-88b4-2cf69f1f39d5)

 Now we can run the design preparation step just like we did in Day 2.
 After the design is prepared we have to run 2 more commands to include our custom LEF. <br>